Definitions

 Talent Makers trademark

-Talent Makers is a brand name and should be used as an adjective to describe content or programs that are part of Talent Makers.
+Talent Makers is a trademark and should be used as an adjective to describe content or programs that are part of Talent Makers.

 Do